 An explanation regarding "Entering Miscellaneous (Other) Income" will appear; click "Enter."

-Once the "Miscellaneous (Other) Income" entry screen appears, proceed with entering the information from the top down.
-When you have finished entering the information, click "Confirm Entry."
+When the "Miscellaneous (Other) Income" entry screen appears, enter the information starting from the top, and once you have finished, click "Confirm Entry."

 |